Companies that use Sharefile

 All cloud content collaboration Sharefile

-Sharefile We detected 15,689 customers using Sharefile, 2,066 companies that churned or ended their trial, and 57 customers with estimated renewals in the next 3 months.
+Sharefile We detected 15,729 customers using Sharefile, 2,152 companies that churned, and 81 customers with upcoming renewal in the next 3 months.
 The most common industry is Law Practice (11%) and the most common company size is 11-50 employees (38%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login